patrickmarlier/powerspy.py/README.md

 		apt-get install python-bluez

 2. [Optional, recommended] set up your bluetooth device to connect automatically without asking for PIN.
-This can be done by modifying or creating /var/lib/bluetooth/DEVICE/pincodes with the following content: POWERSPY PIN
+This can be done by modifying or creating /var/lib/bluetooth/DEVICE/pincodes with the following content:

+		POWERSPY PIN

 POWERSPY and DEVICE are the device addresses of the Powerspy and the bluetooth receiver.
-They can be found with the commands hcitool dev and hcitool scan respectively.
+They can be found with the commands

+		hcitool scan

+and

+		hcitool dev

+respectively.
+Then, restart bluetooth:

+	sudo restart bluetooth

 ## Getting started

-Use 'powerspy.py -h' to get more information on to run the utility.
+Use 'powerspy.py -h' to get more information on how to run the utility.

 Example of use: